IAudioDeviceManager

 deviceId

-The ID of the audio capture device.
-You can get the Device ID by calling enumerateRecordingDevices.
-Connecting or disconnecting the audio device does not change the value of deviceId.
+The Device ID of the audio recording device.
+You can get it through enumerateRecordingDevices.
+Plugging or unplugging the device does not affect the deviceId.
+Maximum length is MaxDeviceIdLengthType.

 • 0: Success.